SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/processing-rules/mask-rules-windows.md

 Masking is an effective method for reducing overall ingestion volume.
 Ingestion volume is calculated after applying the mask filter.
 If masking reduces the log size, the smaller size will be considered against the ingestion limits.

+## Examples

-## Masking inputs
+### Masking inputs

-To mask specific fields in the Windows Event Log, the following inputs are required:
+To mask specific fields in a Windows Event Log, the following inputs are required:
 - **Key**.
 This should point to the key in the Windows Event Log for which the value needs to be masked.
 This key can be nested, with each level separated by a dot (`.`).
 For example, `provider.guid`.
 - **Regex**.
 This pattern identifies the part of the string value that needs to be masked.
 - **Replacement**.
 The string to substitute for the matching portion identified by the regex.